The ultimate Miami mojito

 The rum-based highball is the unofficial trademark drink of Florida's "Magic City," which is renowned for its great nightlife.

-A trip to Miami wouldn't be complete without a glass of minty magic on a rooftop bar -- so while in the city for a whirlwind 24 hours, CNN's James Williams learned mojito secrets from the master, Cuban-American Grammy-winner musician Emilio Estefan.
+A trip to Miami wouldn't be complete without a glass of minty magic on a rooftop bar -- so while in the city for a whirlwind 24 hours, CNN's James Williams learned mojito secrets from the master, Grammy-winner producer and musician Emilio Estefan.

 From the charts to the bar